-5. Pick plants for wildlife, even in winter
+9. Pick plants for wildlife, even in winter

 'Biodiversity is the buzzword at the moment and we’re trying to include a wider range of plants to attract more wildlife,' says Jonny.
 'Mahonias (above), for example, flower in winter and offer pollen to bees that wake early.'